-51 Possession of a knife in a public place or a school
+Possession of a knife in a public place or a school

-(1) A person must not physically possess a knife in a public place or a school, unless the person has a reasonable excuse.

-- (2) It is a reasonable excuse for subsection (1) to physically possess a knife- - (a) to perform a lawful activity, duty or employment; or - (b) to participate in a lawful entertainment, recreation or sport; or - (c) for lawfully exhibiting the knife; or - (d) for use for a lawful purpose.
+- (1) A person must not physically possess a knife in a public place or a school, unless the person has a reasonable excuse. - Maximum penalty-40 penalty units or 1 year's imprisonment. - (2) It is a reasonable excuse for subsection (1) to physically possess a knife- - (a) to perform a lawful activity, duty or employment; or - (b) to participate in a lawful entertainment, recreation or sport; or - (c) for lawfully exhibiting the knife; or - (d) for use for a lawful purpose.